 This bill amends current law regarding mail-in ballot messengers and bearers by explicitly prohibiting any form of consideration for their services.
 Specifically, it states that no person serving as an authorized messenger or bearer may accept, offer, or provide any form of consideration, which includes cash, goods, services, or intangible property.
-This provision aims to ensure that the process of delivering mail-in ballots remains free from any potential financial incentives or corruption.
+This provision aims to ensure that the process of delivering mail-in ballots remains free from potential corruption or undue influence.

-Under existing law, authorized messengers are allowed to deliver mail-in ballots to qualified voters, provided they are family members or registered voters within the same county.
-The bill reinforces the integrity of this process by making it clear that any form of compensation for these services is strictly prohibited.
+Under existing law, authorized messengers, who must be family members or registered voters within the same county, are allowed to deliver mail-in ballots to qualified voters.
+The bill reinforces the integrity of this process by making it clear that any financial or material incentives for serving as a messenger or bearer are strictly prohibited.
 This change is intended to uphold the fairness and transparency of the election process in New Jersey.
 The bill is set to take effect immediately upon passage.

 Statutes affected: Introduced: 19:63-4